xendan/pipelineapmexample/README.md

 ## More details
 Gradle task `runPipeline` builds project and execute result jar file several times, to create a pipeline that consist of several java processes (one for each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java)).
 Number of processors and ports that they use for sending/receiving messages is defined in [pipeline.properties](pipeline.properties).
+Also random int is generated, the same for the whole pipeline and is passed as `selectId` parameter.
-Each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java) except `Source`(just a fancy name for the first [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java), last is `Sink`) waits for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "First message" string.
+Each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java) except `Source`(just a fancy name for the first [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java), last is `Sink`) waits for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "Do something with selectId:" + selectId string.

 ```
      +---------+         +----------+         +----------+           +----------+